-ART 1060 American Indian Art ENGL 2005 American Indian Literature MUSC 1035 American Indian Music Additional courses to be taken:
+ART 1060 American Indian Art

+ENGL 2005 American Indian Literature

+MUSC 1035 American Indian Music

+Additional courses to be taken:

 One from Goal 4: Mathematical/Logical Reasoning

 One Science course (4 or more credits)

 PE 1051 American Indian Traditional Dance

 PE 1052 American Indian Games

+Anishinaabe Certificate

+(13 Credits)

+AMIN 1050 Anishinaabeg of Lake Superior AMIN 2001 Federal Laws and the American Indian ANSH 1001 Introduction to Anishinaabe Language ANTH 1001 Introduction to American Indian Studies
-Associate in Arts Degree

-An associate in arts degree is awarded upon completion of a 60-credit academic program in the liberal arts and sciences without a named field of study.
+Associate of Arts Degree An associate of arts degree is awarded upon completion of a 60-credit academic program in the liberal arts and sciences without a named field of study.
 It is designed for transfer to baccalaureate degree-granting institutions.
-Associate in arts degree requirements are as follows:

-- 1. Complete a minimum of 60 semester credits numbered 1000 or above with a minimum grade point average of 2.00.

-- 2. Complete with a passing grade two courses in Physical Education.

-- 3. Complete at least 20 semester credits at FDLTCC, including the last 10 semester credits.

-- 4. Complete with a passing grade AMIN 1050 Anishinaabeg of Lake Superior.

-- 5. Complete a minimum of 40 semester credits of general education courses that fulfill the ten Minnesota Transfer Curriculum goal areas as identified on the associate in arts degree checklist.
+Associate of arts degree requirements are as follows: - Complete a minimum of 60 semester credits numbered 1000 or above with a minimum grade point average of 2.00. - 2.
+Complete with a passing grade two courses in Physical Education. - 3.
+Complete at least 20 semester credits at FDLTCC, including the last 10 semester credits. - 4.
+Complete with a passing grade AMIN 1050 Anishinaabeg of Lake Superior. - 5.
+Complete a minimum of 40 semester credits of general education courses that fulfill the ten Minnesota Transfer Curriculum goal areas as identified on the Associate of Arts degree checklist.

 The ten goal areas of the Minnesota Transfer Curriculum are:

 Goal 1: Communication

 Goal 2: Critical Thinking

 Goal 3: Natural Sciences

 Goal 4: Mathematical/Logical Reasoning

 Goal 5: History and the Social and Behavioral Science

-Goal 6: The Humanities and Fine Arts
+Goal 6: Humanities and Fine Arts

 Goal 7: Human Diversity

 Goal 8: Global Perspective

 Goal 9: Ethical and Civic Responsibility

 Goal 10: People and the Environment

-Information about the Minnesota Transfer Curriculum can be found on page 45 of this catalog.
+Information about the Minnesota Transfer Curriculum can be found in the Graduation Requirements section of this catalog.